MalasadaTech/thruntellisearch-learning/00 - Intro/01 - Intro.md

 - Record the methods to monitor the threat actor activities
 - Periodically perform external searches to find additional adversary infrastructure

 The guide above is for intel-driven hunts (hunts that begin because you read someone else's report on something).
-There are also hypothesis-driven hunts - we'll discuss those later.
+There are also hypothesis-driven hunts.
+The hypothesis is basically an educated guess.
+These are hunts that start off with a hunch something like "Threat actors phish for login credentials for Bank A by creating fake websites that pretend to be Bank A, so there must be phishing sites that pretend to be Bank B".
+You can test this hypothesis and search for masquerading sites pretending to be Bank B.